zwcloud/Unity3D-miscellaneous/README.md

 * [Mixture](https://github.com/alelievr/Mixture) Mixture is a powerful node-based tool crafted in unity to generate all kinds of textures in realtime.
 * [UnityHeapExplorer](https://github.com/pschraut/UnityHeapExplorer) A Memory Profiler, Debugger and Analyzer for Unity
 * [UnityExplorer](https://github.com/sinai-dev/UnityExplorer) An in-game UI for exploring, debugging and modifying Unity games.
+* [Mesh Debugging](https://github.com/nementic-games/mesh-debugging) A suite of utilities useful for finding issues or simply visualizing properties such as UVs or normals of a mesh.
+* [Unity-ShaderCharDisplay](https://github.com/frankhjwx/Unity-ShaderCharDisplay) Convenient shader tool for displaying ascii characters as debug text in your shaders
+* [Vertx.Debugging](https://github.com/vertxxyz/Vertx.Debugging) Visual Debugging Utilities for Unity
+* [JohnBaracuda/com.baracuda.runtime-monitoring](https://github.com/JohnBaracuda/com.baracuda.runtime-monitoring) an easy way for you to monitor the value or state of custom C# members during runtime.

 # Editor Extension
 * [unity-toolbar-extender](https://github.com/marijnz/unity-toolbar-extender) Extend the Unity Toolbar with your own Editor UI code.